reesericci/heroku-united/README.md

 - [ ] Allow for fetching of identity login codes via TOTP app instead of email

+- [ ] Easier SMTP setup/SMTP setup guidance with external provider (e.g. Postmark or SES)

+- [ ] Approval queue for new members instead of automatic acceptance

 ## Screenshots

 ![Screenshot of the United dashboard in light mode](pictures/admin-members-light.png)